hargoniX/fil-rb/doc/report.typ

 We believe our approach to be an acceptable overhead compared to calling the allocator more often than necessary.

 The most basic operations for any datastructure are `insert`, `erase` and `contains`.
-// TODO: do we want to explain `baliL/R`, `baldL/R` and what they fix on traversal?
 Defining Containment for any binary search tree is a very simple recursive function.

+// TODO: do we want to explain how balancing works and how they operate on traversal?
 Insertion is an adaption of #cite(<nipkowFDSA>, form: "prose") to Lean4, which is mostly #cite(<Okasaki1999>, form: "prose") simple, functional approach to balancing.